jaejeon1/Data_Portfolio/README.md

 Analysing data always have been my passion since I worked in sales.
 I believe data is everywhere but how you transform is important!

 I am proficient in **Excel**, **Python**, **SQL**, and **Tableau**.
-Many of my practices includes processes **from Data cleaning to Machine Learning**.
+Many of my practices are based on AI Strategy/Product consultancy & Data Analaysis-Data Science